 The rules for import duties and taxes are overseen by the South African Revenue Service (SARS).
 Should you have any further questions or need to address any confusion, please consult their official for customs-related inquiries right here.

 Don’t forget if you will be driving the car yourself – you will also need to consider local car insurance.

 The Used Car Market in South Africa

 As in many other countries around the globe, Toyota is the top dog in the South African auto market.
-However, those looking to import used vehicles from the United States will be happy to learn that several American auto makes enjoy tremendous popularity with South African car buyers.
-In fact, this has much to do with the numerous American auto manufacturers operating within the country.
+However, there is good news for those looking to import used vehicles from the United States.
+Several American auto makes enjoy tremendous popularity with South African car buyers.
+This has much to do with the numerous American auto manufacturers operating within the country.

-Most notably, Ford and General Motors are the third and fourth most popular makes in the country, finishing behind the aforementioned Toyota and also Volkswagen.
-When it comes to popular vehicles from these manufacturers, there’s one that stands head and shoulders above the rest, the Ford Ranger.
-This lightweight pick-up truck is, in fact, one of the top-5 most popular vehicles in the country overall, competing for market share with the relatively similar Toyota Hilux.
+Most notably, Ford and General Motors are the third and fourth most popular makes in the country.
+These two finish behind Toyota and Volkswagen.
+When it comes to popular vehicles from these manufacturers, there’s one that stands above the rest, the Ford Ranger.
+This lightweight pick-up truck is, in fact, one of the top-5 most popular vehicles in the country overall.
+The Ranger competes for market share with the relatively similar Toyota Hilux.

 In 2015, the best-selling car in South Africa was far and away the Volkswagen Polo.
 In that year alone it moved over 50,000 units, double that of the second-most popular vehicle, the Toyota Corolla.
-In that year, Ford also managed to land three other vehicles in the top 10, including the Fiesta and the Ecosport.
-Overall, the market is pretty well divided between those who want fuel-efficient and cheap light vehicles and those who require pick-up trucks and heavy-duty SUVs for utilitarian purposes.
+That year, Ford also managed to land three other vehicles in the top 10, including the Fiesta and the Ecosport.
+Overall, the market is pretty well divided between those who want fuel-efficient and cheap light vehicles and those who require pick-up trucks and heavy-duty SUVs for practical purposes.